KenTauchi/skylab-reactnative/README.md

 expo start
 ```

-# Emulator Camera Roll Accessibility
+# Emulator Camera Accessibility

-Since both Android and iOS emulator do not have accessibility to the camera,
-please make sure to use your own mobile device to test the camera roll.
+Since both Android and iOS emulator do not have accessibility to the camera, please make sure to use your own mobile device to test the camera function.